Today’s Reading: Judges 3:31-5:31

 DEBORAH, WONDER WOMAN

 One thing that stands out to me about this co-hero, Barak, is that he put conditions on his obedience to God’s call on his life.
-He would go into battle, just as God asked, but only if Deborah went with him.
+He was willing to go into battle, just as God asked, but only if Deborah went with him.
 Does this hit close to home for anyone else?
 Yes, Lord, I’ll do what you ask as long as… I’ll obey if you… I want to trust you, but…

 Lord, forgive me for all the times I have put conditions on my obedience to your call.
 Forgive me for my selfish desire to be comfortable while following your plan.
 Give me the strength to always say “yes” and never “yes, as long as…”